lawmurray/NPZD/README.txt

 The code requires the following:

   * The bi library, and its requirements, see its README.txt file.
-  * The Boost.ProgramOptions library in addition to these requirements.

 The spec2x utility requires the following: